Archdiocese of Lecce: History

 Many years ago, Lecce was known as Lupiæ, Lupia, Lycia, and Aletium.
 Beginning around the year 1060, Lecce became the seat of a Norman count.
 One of its notable counts, Tancred of Lecce, contested Emperor Henry VI for the Kingdom of the Two Sicilies.
 Another count was Gautier de Brienne, a cousin of Tancred.

 Chapter and cathedral

-The cathedral of Lecce, which was, like nearly all the cathedrals in the Kingdom of Naples, dedicated to the assumption of the body of the Virgin Mary into heaven, was administered and served by a Chapter.
+The cathedral of Lecce, which was, like nearly all the cathedrals in the Kingdom of Naples, dedicated in honor of the assumption of the body of the Virgin Mary into heaven, was administered and served by a Chapter.
 The cathedral Chapter was composed of three dignities (the Archdeacon, the Cantor, and the Treasurer) and twenty-four Canons.
 In 1671, there were twenty Canons.
 In 1741, there were again twenty-four Canons.
 In 1885, after the unification of Italy, there were four dignities (the Archdeacon, the Treasurer, the Parocco and the Theologus); there were sixteen other Canons.
 In 2019, there were ten Canons (Canonici effetivi), and eight honorary Canons.